sdBrinkmann/HPFilter.jl/README.md

-HPFilter.jl
+TrendDecomposition.jl
 =====================

+TrendDecomposition.jl is a Julia module for decomposition of time series into trend and cycle components.
+More generally it provides both (stochastic) trend component estimation and forecasting, though not all methods are suitable for forecasting.

+By using filters and smoothers the most pragmatic approach to trend decomposition is estimating the trend $t$ and defining the cyclical component $c$ of time series $y$ as $c = y - t$.
+Often it is up to the user of this module to calculate the cyclical components themselves with the computed trend returned from a function provided by this module.

-HPFilter.jl is a Julia module that implements the Hodrick-Prescott (HP) filter as well as its generalization, generally known as Whittaker-Henderson smoothing, in this package named bohl_filter after its first inventor George Bohlmann.
+For now this module implements the Hodrick-Prescott (HP) filter as well as its generalization, generally known as Whittaker-Henderson smoothing, in this package named bohl_filter after its first inventor George Bohlmann.

-In addition this module tries to implement also more novel approaches, so far the boosted HP Filter based on Peter Phillips and Zhentao Shi (2019): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)" has been implemented.
+In addition this module tries to implement also more novel approaches; so far the boosted HP Filter based on Peter Phillips and Zhentao Shi (2019): "[Boosting the Hodrick-Prescott Filter](https://arxiv.org/abs/1905.00175)" has been implemented.